GemTalk/Sparkle/Documentation/SparkleInstall.md

 ## GemStone Server Installation (Rowan image)

 The following instructions are for installing sparkle into a Rowan-enabled GemStone server.
 Rowan is a code management system for Smalltalk code within GemStone, and supports the Jadeite client smalltalk environment.
 Rowan is under active development and in the process of integration with the GemStone server.
 The GemStone distribution includes a rowan-based extent with Rowan v2.x loaded, which can be used with Jadeite v3.1.1pr4.
-This rowan extent must be downloaded separately.

 ### Install GemStone with Rowan image

 1. Install the latest alpha release of GemStone/S 64 Bit v3.7.
 Note that v3.7 is under active development; versions other than the most recent may not work correctly.
-This is expected to be a full install, in particular including the upgrade directory (which contains the Rowan repository).
+This is expected to be a full install.
 Installing a 3.7 alpha release is similar to installing previous releases; see <https://gemtalksystems.com/products/gs64/versions36x/>.
-2. Copy the rowan extent, `extent0.rowan.dbf`, into the extent location (usually $GEMSTONE/data/).
+2. Copy the rowan extent, `extent0.rowan.dbf`, into the extent location (by default $GEMSTONE/data/extent0.dbf).
 3. Start a v3.7 Stone.

 ### Clone Sparkle from GitHub